KhronosGroup/glTF/extensions/CESIUM_binary_glTF/README.md

 glTF provides two delivery options that can be also be used together:

 * glTF JSON points to external binary data (geometry, key frames, skins), images, and shaders.
-* glTF JSON embeds base64-encoded binary data, images, and shaders inline using data URIs.
+* glTF JSON embeds base64-encoded binary data, images, and shaders inline using data uris.

 glTF is commonly criticized for requiring either separate requests or extra space due to base64-encoding.
 Base64-encoding requires extra processing to decode and increases the file size (by ~33% for encoded resources).
 While gzip mitigates the file size increase, decompression and decoding still add significant loading time.